waltermity/llm-d-inference-scheduler/docs/architecture.md

     weight: 50
 ```
 The fields in a schedulingProfile entry are:
-- *name* specifies the scheduling profile's name.
+- **name**: specifies the scheduling profile's name.
-- *plugins* specifies the set of plugins to be used when this scheduling profile is chosen for a request.
+- **plugins**: specifies the set of plugins to be used when this scheduling profile is chosen for a request.
-Each entry in the schedulingProfile's plugins section has the following fields:
-  - *pluginRef* is a reference to the name of the plugin instance to be used
+  - **pluginRef**: reference to the name of the plugin instance to be used
-  - *weight* is the weight to be used if the referenced plugin is a scorer.
+  - **weight**: weight to be used if the referenced plugin is a scorer.

 A complete configuration might look like this:
 ```yaml